What Is Self-Awareness, and How Do You Get It?

 11 ways to achieve greater self-awareness.

-Self-awareness requires self-examination (take this well-being quiz to become more aware of your strengths and weaknesses regarding your well-being).
+Self-awareness requires self-examination.
 Be aware, though, that an honest, non-judgmental self-analysis isn’t easy.
 We tend to berate ourselves for our failings or fantasize about how great we are, when neither is actually the case.
 We all have a unique mix of “good” and “bad” traits, but we are largely unaware of them.
 In order to self-reflect objectively, we need to quiet our minds and open our hearts, forgiving ourselves for our imperfections and offering ourselves kudos, but only where we deserve them.

 High self-awareness is a solid predictor of good success in life, perhaps because a self-aware person knows when an opportunity is a good fit for them and how to make an appropriate enterprise work well.
 Quite frankly, most of us are running on “autopilot,” hardly aware of why we succeed or fail, or why we behave as we do.
 Our minds are so busy with daily chatter that we usually only self-reflect when something goes awfully wrong.